sciai-lab/BranchedOT/README.md

      width="300"  />

 By proving the inequality Γ<sub>2</sub>, one can show that degree-4 branchings in a BOT solution are never globally optimal.
-The white region is the only region which could not be ruled out analytically and which is therefore dealt with numerically. <br>
+The white region is the only region which could not be ruled out analytically and which is therefore handled numerically. <br>
 The code can be found [here](https://github.com/hci-unihd/BranchedOT/blob/main/experiments/exp_numerical_check_hhf_inequality.py).

 <br>